knaidoo29/mistree/README.md

 import mistree as mist
 ```

-## Further details
+## Documentation

 In depth documentation and tutorials are provided [here](https://knaidoo29.github.io/mistreedoc/).

-## Contact
+## Support

-If you have any issues with the code or want to suggest ways to improve it please email:
+If you have any issues with the code or want to suggest ways to improve it please open a new issue (here: https://github.com/knaidoo29/mistree/issues)

-_krishna.naidoo.11@ucl.ac.uk_
+or (if you don't have a github account) email _krishna.naidoo.11@ucl.ac.uk_